 Outreach as a Parish

 Outreach in sharing our faith with others is the other side of Welcoming.
 Many are longing for more effective ways to invite others to return or share our faith and parish life.
 Why have people left in the first place?
 What we invite people to share in is relevant and helpful to today’s needs, spiritual and social.
 Some parishioners were worried that HeartStone can be cliquey at times!

 With the other Catholic parishes in Southport we learn about RCIA: the Catholic way for parishes to become effective in inviting and nurturing new people’s interest in the faith.
-In preparation for this in HeartStone the Wednesday evening Sharing Scripture Group has begun to encourage each other in simple, confident ways of talking about what the faith means to us, and how important it might be for other people.
+In preparation for this in HeartStone’s Red Room the Wednesday evening Sharing Scripture Group encourages each other in simple, confident ways of talking about what the faith means to us, and how important it might be for other people.
 Can you come?